sgiovagnoli/YOURLS-TN/README.md

 Description
 -----------
-Display thumbnails on YOURLS admin page ans stats page, using thumbnail.ws.
+Display thumbnails on YOURLS admin page and stats page, using thumbnail.ws.

 Installation
 ------------